EPSRC Centre for Doctoral Training in Sound Futures

 From the beginning, our students will be registered at one of the four universities for their doctoral research.
 Progression and examination for their PhD will be overseen by their home university.
 Students will apply to study on particular PhD projects around our four research themes, which will be driven by the needs of our project partners.

-We will provide extensive training that will go far beyond what is normally available for standard PhDs in Acoustics.
+This is why we provide extensive training that goes far beyond what is normally available for standard PhDs in Acoustics.
 A mixture of week-long residentials, master classes, theme days and online training will develop technical skills for work in sound and vibration (simulation, measurement, machine learning, psychoacoustics, etc.) and key skills for research (project planning, entrepreneurship, public engagement, policy influencing, responsible innovation, etc.).
-Placements in industry or academic partners will play an important role in ensuring students learn about context and how to create impact.
-The learning outcomes of the training were co-created between academics and partners, to ensure the graduates have the skills, knowledge and understanding to build a career creating a more sustainable sound future for all.
+Placements in industry and academic partners will play an important role in ensuring students learn about context and how to create impact.
+The learning outcomes of the training have been co-created between academics and partners, to ensure the graduates have the skills, knowledge and understanding to build a career creating a more sustainable sound future for all.
 Employment prospects for our doctoral graduates will be extremely good, as there is a chronic shortage of PhD graduates in this area.

 We will train 70 students over five cohorts.
 Students are fully funded for four years (tuition fees, stipend and bench fees).
 Some of our students will be part-time employees already in the acoustics industry.